openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_reference_term_type.md

 ### Delete a concept reference term

 * Delete or retire a target concept reference term by its UUID.
-Returns a `404 Not Found` status if concept reference term not exists.If user not logged in to perform this action, a `401 Unauthorized` status returned.
+Returns a `404 Not Found` status if concept reference term not exists.
+If the user not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Query Parameters